Gabesz/rubik-trainer/README.md

 - **Sort toggle**: "Default" or "Short algs" (shortest standard algorithms first).
 Filter and sort choices persist per trainer in `localStorage`.
 - **Editable algorithms**: Case cards show SVG diagrams, setup moves, and a single editable "Alg" field (defaults to the standard).
 Your edits are saved per trainer in `localStorage`.
 - **Learned tracking**: One-click "Mark as learned" tracking; data persists between sessions and is separated per trainer (F2L, OLL, PLL).
 - **Training mode**: Surfaces random learned cases only, supports quick re-rolls, and exits with `Esc` on desktop.
+Each training session has a unique URL with the algorithm ID (e.g., `/oll/oll-1`), allowing direct linking and automatic regeneration of a new random element on browser refresh.
 - **Responsive design**: Tuned for mobile, tablet, and desktop; optional hover-only dimming effects for large screens.
-- **Installable PWA**: Offline caching for algorithms and SVG assets.
+- **Installable PWA**: Full offline support with service worker caching for algorithms and SVG assets.
+The app works completely offline after the first visit.
 - **Reset options**: "Reset Progress" clears learned items; "Reset algs" (with badge count) restores all edited algs to defaults after confirmation.
 - **F2L-specific styling**: F2L trainer displays larger SVG images (110x110px) compared to OLL/PLL (120px max-width).